 Trapping Plume

-In air pollution meteorology, a trapping plume occurs between two inversion layers, confining pollutants within a specific altitude, showcasing a critical plume behavior.
+In air pollution meteorology, a trapping plume occurs between two inversion layers.
+It confines pollutants within a specific altitude.
+This showcases a critical plume behavior.

 - When an inversion layer exists above and below the stack, the plume does not rise or fall.